manosbatsis/vaultaire/docs/core/state-dtos.md

 ## Overview

-Maintaining Data Transfer Objects for your contract states can be a very mundane task.
+Maintaining Data Transfer Objects for your contract states can be a mundane, error-prone task.
-Vaultaire's annotation processing automates this task by (re)generating those for you.
+Vaultaire’s annotation processing automates this by (re)generating those DTOs for you.

 ## Usage Patterns